Table of Contents

 A doctorate degree in psychology is required if you want to open your own private practice.
 In most cases you will need this level of degree if you want to teach and conduct research at the college or university level.

 The career trajectory of people with a Psychology degree appears to be focused around a few careers.
-The most common career that users with Psychology degrees have experience in is Computer Crime Investigator, followed by Art Therapist, Clown, Mayor, Family Practitioner, Neurodiagnostic Technologist, CIO, Hearing Officer, Credit Counselor, and Gem Worker.
+The most common career that users with Psychology degrees have experience in is Computer Crime Investigator, followed by Clown, Mayor, Art Therapist, Family Practitioner, Hearing Officer, Neurodiagnostic Technologist, Animal Behavioural Specialist, Credit Counselor, and CIO.

 |Career||% of graduates||% of population||Multiple|